 Open Another Window of PicMonkey to “Mat” Images

-I find it easiest to create digital scrapbook page when I use one window with PicMonkey opened to build the page, and another window of PicMonkey open to mat the images.
-So open a second window of PicMonkey and open a scrapbook paper file that you'd like to use to frame one or two of the images on your page.
+I find it easiest to create digital scrapbook pages when I use one window of PicMonkey to build the page layout, and another window of PicMonkey to mat the images that I am going to place on the page.
+So open a second window of PicMonkey and open a scrapbook paper image that you'd like to use to frame one or two of the images for your layout.

-Click on the Overlay button in the left-hand column (5th icon from the top) and then click Your Own and select the image you want to frame.
+Click on the Overlay button in the left-hand column (5th icon from the top that looks like a butterfly) and then click Your Own and select the image you want to frame.
 You can click on any corner of the image and “pull it” to make it larger or smaller.
 You can also put your cursor over the image and move it around on the background paper.

 Click on Basic Edits icon on the left side of the screen (1st icon) and click the Crop button.
 A large box will present itself over the image, which you can move and re-size to define how you want to crop your new image, inclusive of the new frame.
 When you like the way that it looks, Click Apply.

-Go Back to Your Page PicMonkey Window And Bring In Your Images as Overlays
+Go Back to Your Page Layout PicMonkey Window And Bring In Your Images as Overlays

-Back in your original PicMonkey window, where you opened the background paper you plan to use for your page, click on Overlay, click Your Own, and open the matted image that you just saved in your other PicMonkey window.
+Back in your original PicMonkey window, where you opened the background paper image you plan to use for your page layout, click on Overlay, click Your Own, and open the matted image that you just saved in your other PicMonkey window.
 You can resize it and move it by dragging and dropping.

-Continue Matting Images and Bringing Them Into Your Page
+Continue Matting Images and Bringing Them Onto Your Layout

 Create Space to Add Text